-The increasing variety of models offered by the automotive industry has a positive impact on the potential market volume, since this generates increasing demand for flexible manufacturing systems, which in turn spurs demand for new or revamped assembly lines.
+The increasing variety of models offered by the automotive industry tends to have a positive impact on the potential market volume, since this generates increasing demand for flexible manufacturing systems, which in turn spurs demand for new or revamped assembly lines.
 This creates new business opportunities for system providers and subsuppliers.
 Scarce resources are driving demand for smaller and more fuel-efficient vehicles that will use alternative energy sources.
-This means automakers, especially American manufacturers, will soon have to invest in new production lines or upgrade their existing assembly lines.
+This means automakers, especially American manufacturers, will have to invest in new production lines or upgrade their existing assembly lines in the future.

 Pay-on-production contracts such as KTPO's (KUKA Toledo Production Operations) offer additional opportunities, but also risks.
-The Jeep brand continues to promise above-average growth prospects compared to other American car models.
+The Jeep brand still promises good growth prospects compared to other American car models.
 KUKA will continue to participate in this growth.

 Thorough market analyses have shown that KUKA Systems also has long-term business opportunities outside the automotive industry; namely, in general industry.
 The main risks here when tapping into new market potential relate to technical requirements, since customers in these sectors often have no experience with automated systems.
 The aforementioned checklists to review the technical risks associated with applying new automation techniques are therefore an especially important tool for identifying and mitigating risks.
+The achievement of targets for 2021 depends largely on the further course of the coronavirus pandemic and the associated economic recovery.
+These factors were therefore included in the risk assessment, and scenarios were presented that evaluate the threat of shutdowns in the USA, for example.
+These risks caused by the pandemic are the major part of the economic risks and the main reason for the increased risk exposure compared to the previous year.